 The current advanced designs mainly credit to efficient foreground recall, but they may still have redundancy in the other parts like the background points or the network structure.
-In this paper, we conduct several empirical analysis of IA-SSD~\cite{ia_ssd} on two representative benchmarks, \emph{i.e.}, KITTI~\cite{kitti} and Waymo~\cite{waymo}, to uncover the full picture of its inference speed bottleneck.
-We first calculate the latency distribution of all detector's modules to figure out which parts are the main speed bottlenecks.
+In this paper, we conduct several empirical analyses of IA-SSD~\citep{ia_ssd} on two representative benchmarks, \emph{i.e.}, KITTI~\citep{kitti} and Waymo~\citep{waymo}, to uncover the full picture of its inference speed bottleneck.
+We first calculate the latency distribution of all detector modules to figure out which parts are the main speed bottlenecks.
 Then we count the ratio of background points and the scale distribution of all objects to further explore potential redundancy clues over the cumbersome modules.
 Our study reveals three valuable points: (1) MLP network occupies over half latency.
-(2) Tremendous spatial redundancy exists in background point features that appears in each stage of detector.
+(2) Tremendous spatial redundancy exists in background point features that appear in each stage of the detector.
 (3) The size of each object is varying, making it unusable to align each receptive field of the conventional multi-scale grouping (MSG) and suffering from branch redundancy in MSG.

 The above valuable finding motivates us to further build a more efficient detector with higher speed by reducing the redundant background points and blocking useless MSG branches.
-As shown in Fig.~\ref{fig:overall}, we propose Dynamic Ball Query (DBQ) to replace the vanilla ball querying module.
-It dynamically activates useful and compact point features and blocks redundant background point features for each branch of MSG.
+As shown in Fig.~\ref{fig:overall}, we propose Dynamic Ball Query (DBQ) to replace the vanilla ball querying module, where the vanilla ball querying means the sampling technique proposed by PointNet++~\citep{pointnetpp}.
+It dynamically activates useful and compact point features, and blocks redundant background point features for each branch of MSG.
 For each point feature sampled by FPS or top-k classification score, we design a dynamic query multiplexer to determine which branch to go through.
-Specifically, we apply a light-weight MLP network for point features to predict N masks corresponding to N branches of MSG, where the value of mask is $\{0, 1\}$ corresponding to blocking and activating states.
-The overall dynamic router procedure is data-driven so that the point features are adaptively activated or blocked with suitable combination among all receptive fields of MSG.
-Ulteriorly, we introduce a resource budget loss for DBQ to learn a trade-off between latency and performance.
+Specifically, we apply a light-weight MLP network for point features to predict N masks corresponding to N branches of MSG, where the value of the mask is $\{0, 1\}$ corresponding to blocking and activating states.
+The overall dynamic router procedure is data-driven so that the point features are adaptively activated or blocked with a suitable combination among all receptive fields of MSG.
+Ultimately, we introduce a resource budget loss for DBQ to learn a trade-off between latency and performance.